nextleap-project/nextleap-website/_projects/rights.md

 <a href="https://taniki.github.io/netrights/" class="btn btn-primary">Consult our dashboard</a>
 </div>

-<p>If you want to participare, here is a <a href="https://paper.dropbox.com/doc/nextleap-net-rights-contributions-Sga2XgERHwNINzaeVQNoK">quick tutorial about hypothes.is</a>.</p>
+<p>If you want to participate, here is a <a href="https://paper.dropbox.com/doc/nextleap-net-rights-contributions-Sga2XgERHwNINzaeVQNoK">quick tutorial about hypothes.is</a>.</p>

 <h3 id="documents">Documents</h3>